VUmcCGP/wisecondor/README.md

 :--- | :---
 `--minrefbins x` | Minimum amount of sensible reference bins per target bin (default: x=150)
 `--maskrepeats x` | Regions with distances > mean + sd * 3 in the reference will be masked, number of masking cycles (default: x=5)
+`--zscore x` | Z-score cut-off to call segments as aberrations (default: x=3)
 `--alpha x` | P-value cut-off for calling a CBS breakpoint (default: x=1e-4)
-`--beta x` | Number between 0 and 1, defines the linear trade-off between sensitivity and specificity for aberration calling.
-If beta=0, all segments will be called as aberrations.
-If beta=1, the cut-off (at copy number 1.5 and 2.5) is optimized to capture all constitutional aberrations (default: x=0.1)
+`--beta x` | When beta is given, --zscore is ignored.
+Beta sets a ratio cut-off for aberration calling.
+It's a number between 0 (liberal) and 1 (conservative) and is optimally close to the purity (e.g. fetal/tumor fraction) (default: x=None)
 `--blacklist x` | Blacklist that masks additional regions in output, requires header-less .bed file.
 This is particularly useful when the reference set is a too small to recognize some obvious regions (such as centromeres; example at `./example.blacklist/centromere.hg38.txt`) (default: x=None)
 `--gender x` | Force WisecondorX to analyze this file as a male (M) or female (F).
 Useful when dealing with a whole-chromosome Y-deletion (choices: x=F or x=M)
 `--ylim [a,b]` | Force WisecondorX to use y-axis interval [a,b] for plotting, e.g. [-2,2]. (default: a and b selected based on data)